Dynamical Boson Stars: Introduction

 which gives an expression for the maximum mass

-Recognizing the Planck mass $M_{\rm Planck} \equiv \sqrt{\hbar c / G}$, we obtain the estimate of $M_{\rm max} = 0.5 M^2_{\rm Planck}/m$.
+Recognizing the Planck mass $M_{\mathrm{Planck}} \equiv \sqrt{\hbar c / G}$, we obtain the estimate of $M_{\max} = 0.5\,M^2_{\mathrm{Planck}}/m$ (see \cite{Herdeiro:2022gzp} for a discussion of the conditions under which a boson star is the legitimate classical limit of a quantum field).
 This simple estimate indicates that the maximum mass of the BS is inversely related to the mass of the constituent scalar field.
-We will see below in Section~\ref{section:solving} that this inverse relationship continues to hold with the explicit solution of the differential equations for a simple mass term in the potential, but can vary with the addition of self-interaction terms.
+We will see below in Sect.~\ref{section:solving} that this inverse relationship continues to hold with the explicit solution of the differential equations for a simple mass term in the potential, but can vary with the addition of self-interaction terms.
 Indeed depending on the strength of the coupling $m$ and the other parameters of the self-interaction potential, the size and mass of the boson stars can vary from atomic to astrophysical scales.

 Despite their connection to fundamental physics, one can also view boson stars in analogy with models of neutron stars.
-In particular, as we discuss in the following sections, both types of stars demonstrate somewhat similar mass versus radius curves for their solutions with a transition in stability at local maxima of the mass.
-There is also a correspondence between (massless) scalar fields and a stiff, perfect fluid (see Section~2.1 and Appendix~A of Ref.~\cite{Brady:2002iz}), but the correspondence does not mean that the two are equivalent~\cite{Faraoni:2012hn}.
-More than just an analogy, boson stars can serve as a very useful model of a compact star, having certain advantages over a fluid neutron star model: (i)~the equations governing its dynamics avoid developing discontinuities, in particular there is no sharp stellar surface, (ii)~there is no concern about resolving turbulence, and (iii)~one avoids uncertainties in the equation of state.
+In particular, as we discuss in the following sections, both types of star demonstrate somewhat similar mass versus radius curves for their solutions, with a transition in stability at the local maxima of the mass.
+There is also a correspondence between (massless) scalar fields and a stiff, perfect fluid (see Sect.~2.1 and Appendix~A of \citealt{Brady:2002iz}), but the correspondence does not mean that the two are equivalent \citep{Faraoni:2012hn}.
+More than just an analogy, boson stars can serve as a very useful model of a compact star, having certain advantages over a fluid neutron star model: (i)~the equations governing its dynamics avoid developing discontinuities, in particular there is no sharp stellar surface, (ii)~there is no concern about resolving turbulence, and (iii)~one avoids uncertainties in the equation of state (at the cost of having to choose a potential for the bosonic field).